 A good foundation for your content distribution strategy is having S.M.A.R.T goals.
 These goals are specific, measurable, attainable, relevant, and timely.
 Having such goals helps you see where your current strategy is at and what future success looks like.

-With your content distribution strategy goals in mind, develop a detailed editorial calendar.
+With your content distribution strategy goals in mind, develop a detailed content calendar.
 There are many tools out there for you to use such as Google Sheets, Excel, Asana, Trello, and Google Calendar.

 To start a consistent content distribution plan, assign certain people to develop and create different kinds of content.
 Then, establish an editorial calendar for publishing the content on a consistent basis.